NASA Launches KalamSat: World's Lightest And Smallest Satellite Made By Indian Teen

 Sharook and his team rejoiced after the satellite’s launch on Wednesday and shared that they had worked hard to achieve this miraculous feat.
 Some of the components used to build the smallest satellite in the world were not available in India and had to be ordered abroad.

-He claims that even after KalamSat was built, the team performed a lot of research to confirm that it was indeed the smallest satellite-ever created and now, it has become the smallest satellite-ever to be sent out to space.
+He claims that even after KalamSat was built, the team performed a lot of research to confirm that it was indeed the smallest satellite ever created, and now, it has become the smallest satellite ever to be sent out to space.

 KalamSat’s Data